COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

                               Options include: ``mass_1``, ``mass_2``, ``sep``, ``porb``,
                               ``ecc``, ``massc_1``, ``massc_2``, ``rad_1``, ``rad_2``

-``convergence_limits``        Specifies limits for parameters included in the convergence
+``convergence_limits``        Specifies limits for parameters included in the ``convergence_params``
-                              params list.
-If specified, the lower and upper limit must be specified for all parameters:
+                              list.
+For each parameter specified in ``convergence_limits``, the lower and upper limit must be included.

                                  ``convergence_limits = {'mass_1' : [5, 10], 'sep' : [0, 10]}``

 ``pop_select``                Selects the stage of the evolution at which you would like
                               to check for convergence.
-This will filter for systems that satisfy the final_kstar1 and final_kstar2 selections from the command line call of cosmic-pop as well as the following
+This will filter for systems that satisfy the final_kstar1 and final_kstar2 selections from the command line call of cosmic-pop at the following states:
-                              states:

                                  ``formation``: computes convergence on binary properties
                                  at formation with user-specified final kstars